giakou4/electrical_power/README.md

 * *demand_nonlinear.m*: the non linear analysis of the demand time-series using matlab functions in *nonlinear* folder
 * *price_nonlinear.m*: the non linear analysis of the price time-series using matlab functions in *nonlinear* folder

-Before running non linear analysis make sure *tisean* is present in :C/
+Before running non linear analysis make sure *tisean* is present in C:
 Also, make sure to include all the subfolders

 Giakoumoglou Nikolaos AEM: 9043